goodblockio/drealms-standard/README.md

-# dRealms Token Standard
+# dRealms™ Token Standard

-dRealms is a cross-game standard for creating tokenized game assets for EOSIO blockchains.
+dRealms™ is a cross-game standard for creating tokenized game assets for EOSIO blockchains.

 ## Features